hartez/RemapVisibility/readme.md

 For historical/backward compatibility reasons, MAUI.Controls only supports 2-state visibilty (via the `IsVisible` property).
 A view is either visible or it is collapsed (meaning it takes up no space).

 Some other UI platforms (e.g., WPF and Android) also support a "hidden" visibility state, where the view is not visible but it still takes up space.
-The underlying MAUI.Core library actually supports all three states on all of the platforms (which is why the Core Visibilty enum has three values).
+The underlying MAUI.Core library actually supports all three states on all of the platforms (which is why the Core `Visibility` enum has three values).

 Users who want to handle visibility differently in a MAUI.Controls app can do so with some custom code.